 Exam Board: AQA

-In the Lower and Upper Fifth (Years 10 and 11) all students continue to study each of the sciences: Biology, Chemistry and Physics.
-The teaching builds on the foundation of knowledge and skill established in the Third and Fourth Forms (Years 7 to 9) and provides a broad and balanced Science education which is an important asset in an increasingly technological world.
+In the Lower and Upper Fifth (Years 10 and 11) all students continue to study each of the Sciences: Biology, Chemistry and Physics.
+The teaching builds on the foundation of knowledge and skills established in the Third and Fourth Forms (Years 7 to 9) and provides a broad and balanced Science education, which is an important asset in an increasingly technological world.

 What will I be studying?

 For both options pupils study the same topics, with the depth of coverage being greater for Triple Science.

 - Infection and response.

 - Homeostasis and response.

 - Inheritance, variation and evolution.